n8n-io/n8n-docs/docs/doc2/company-information.md

 ### Subscription Plan and Usage

-Under your company information you can find your booked subscription plan with start and end date.
+Under your company information you can find your booked subscription plan with the start and end date.
 You can also query your processed pages for a period selected in the calendar.